 The 500-hPa geopotential height differences between low-skill periods and high-skill periods in Fig. 2.7a may suggest that the AO index would tend to be more positive during low-skill periods compared to high-skill periods.
 A positive AO index is typically associated with anomalously low 500-hPa geopotential height over the Arctic (e.g., Thompson and Wallace 1998; Ogi et al. 2004; Serreze and Barrett 2008).
-In addition, Simmonds et al. (2008) find that the positive phase of the AO is associated with more frequent occurrences of ACs and stronger ACs during summer, as more frequent occurrences of ACs and stronger ACs may contribute to patterns of anomalously low SLP and 500-hPa geopotential height over the Arctic (Fig. 2.6c) may thus also suggest that the AO index would tend to be more positive during low-skill periods compared to high-skill periods at the AO index tends to more often be positive during low-skill periods.
+In addition, Simmonds et al. (2008) find that the positive phase of the AO is associated with more frequent occurrences of ACs and stronger ACs during summer, as more frequent occurrences of ACs and stronger ACs may contribute to patterns of anomalously low SLP and 500-hPa geopotential height over the Arctic that correlate with a positive AO pattern.
+The higher track frequencies of ACs during low-skill periods compared to ACs during high-skill periods across the Arctic (Fig. 2.6c) may thus also suggest that the AO index would tend to be more positive during low-skill periods compared to high-skill periods.
+Therefore, it is hypothesized that the AO index tends to more often be positive during low-skill periods compared to high-skill periods.